phylum-dev/phylum-analyze-pr-action/README.md

 The failing status check is meant to serve as an indication to the repository owner that an issue exists with at least one of the dependency files submitted, whether they intended it or not.
 The reasoning is that it is better to be explicit about possible failures, allowing for review of the logs and correction, than to silently ignore the failure and possibly allow untrusted code into the repository.
+An [option is provided][script_options] to explicitly ignore non-analysis warnings and errors that would otherwise affect the exit code.

 There are several reasons a dependency file may fail the filtering process and each failure will be included in the logs as a warning.
 The file may not exist or it may exist, but only as an empty file.
 The file may fail to be parsed by